AGENTS

 ## Best practices

-* **Prefer browser-scoped preferences**: Keep Firefox/Gecko preference keys under browser-targeted config blocks.
+* **Prefer browser-scoped preferences**: Keep Firefox/Gecko preference keys under browser-targeted configuration blocks.

 * **Use command overrides for temporary experiments**: Put short-lived preference tweaks in `commands.dev`.